 - Start by letting your guests know all the usual details: Date, time, address, dress code, nearby accommodation options, gift registry details and whether the ceremony or reception will be unplugged.
-Remind your guests that on the day you will have a customized hashtag for them to use so you don't miss out on any happy snaps or selfies captured throughout the day.
+Remind your guests that on the day you will have a customised hashtag for them to use so you don't miss out on any happy snaps or selfies captured throughout the day.

 - Let your guests know what expectations you have for the day, what your venues' expectations will be and what you require of them.
 Being honest and transparent is the best approach as you want guests to make a safe and well-informed decision about attendance.
 If you do the leg-work beforehand, everyone will arrive at your wedding on the same page and will be prepared for a fabulous time.

 - Give guests a detailed outline (provided by your venue) of all the safety guidelines that will be in place: Food preparation, sanitisation, social distancing etc.